FOR5596/data-model-example/calibration-data-model.md

     - type: Sample
     - multiple: True
     - description: List of samples that were used for the calibration experiment
+- __wavelength__
+    - type: float
+    - description: Wavelength at which the signal was measured in nm
 - slope
     - type: float
     - description: Slope of the calibration curve, representing the proportionality coefficient between the concentration and the signal